ColinLeverger/eigenfaces-matlab/README.md

 ## About Eigenfaces

 The Eigenfaces are used to compute similarities between images, and to recognize individuals automatically with given pictures, using a computer.
-The given pictures represent faces of individuals, and are useable as it is (no need to crop, etc.)
+The given pictures represent faces of individuals, and are useable as such (no need to crop, etc.)

 ### Raw materials for this project